odkr/lpassh-add/MANUAL.rst

 =======

 \-c
-   Confirm every use of an identity.
+   Confirm every use of a key.
    Note, for this to work `SSH_ASKPASS` must be set when the OpenSSH authentication agent starts.